Should a heat gun smoke

 A heat gun that smokes may be a result of using low-quality materials.
 Some manufacturers may cut corners and use substandard components in order to keep costs down.
 These materials may not be able to withstand the high temperatures produced by the heat gun and result in smoke.

-See also Can you use a heat gun to rework a pcb
+See also Can you bend perspex with a heat gun

 Low-quality materials can also lead to other issues such as overheating, melting, or even fire hazards.
 It is important to choose a heat gun that is made with high-quality materials to ensure safety and durability.